-In migration tests where samples are placed in beaker chemical migration was higher compared to the fullthere was believed to be less moisture per unit area. the mini- and full-scale twin mattresses is believed to what may be expected in a typical consumer sleep so excess moisture applied to the barrier samples does a individuals will typically experience elevated sweat illness, sexual activity, perimenopause, and in high temperature, high humidity climates where cooling devices are not available.
+In migration tests where samples are placed in beakers and wetted, the amount of FR chemical migration was higher compared to the full-scale and mini-mattresses where there was believed to be less moisture per unit area.
+The amount of moisture applied to the mini- and full-scale twin mattresses is believed to be slightly excessive compared to what may be expected in a typical consumer sleep scenario (Appendix 4).
+However, the excess moisture applied to the barrier samples does account for situations where individuals will typically experience elevated sweat production, such as during febrile illness, sexual activity, perimenopause, and in high temperature, high humidity climates where cooling devices are not available.